vernisaz/rust_dev_studio/README.md

 [RustBee](https://github.com/vernisaz/rust_bee) scripting tool is used for building.
 Obtain it first.

-The following crates will be required to be built it first:
+The following crates will be required to be built first:

 - The [common building scripts](https://github.com/vernisaz/simscript)
 - The [SimWeb](https://github.com/vernisaz/simweb)